'Garbage trends' clog the internet — and they may be here to stay

 "It was like a whole craze for a week, then no one remembered it ever again," muses Rebecca Jennings.
 The senior correspondent for Vox covers internet culture; she coined the term "garbage trend" in a December article to describe these fast-moving, short-lived online phenomena.

-Other garbage trend examples she's noticed over the past year range from a viral baked feta pasta, a flare of intense interest in Alabama sorority hopefuls explaining their rush outfits, Elon Musk's fitful promotion of dogecoin and the divisive slang term "cheugy."
+Other garbage trend examples she's noticed over the past year range from a viral baked feta pasta, a flare of intense interest in "RushTok" (Alabama sorority hopefuls explaining their rush outfits), Elon Musk's fitful promotion of Dogecoin and the divisive slang term "cheugy."

 "Garbage trends ... are kind of like fast fashion," Jennings points out.
 "They sort of come out of nowhere, they seem very of the moment, everyone showers them with attention and in some respects, money and time and meaning and then the next week they're in ... the figurative landfill of ideas."